JakubSzuber/Golden-DevOps/.github/README.md

 <img width="100%" src="https://github.com/JakubSzuber/Golden-DevOps/blob/main/images/CI-preview.jpg?raw=true" alt="Local website preview"/>

 First workflow ([integration.yml](https://github.com/JakubSzuber/Golden-DevOps/blob/main/.github/workflows/integration.yml)) is triggered when a new PR is created of new commit for the PR was pushed (also it can be executed manually) for the main branch.
-Moreover the at least one of the commits has to contain the file that is related with the main React-Nginx container [Dockerfile](https://github.com/JakubSzuber/Golden-DevOps/blob/main/.github/workflows/Dockerfile), [package.json](https://github.com/JakubSzuber/Golden-DevOps/blob/main/.github/workflows/package.json), [package-lock.json](https://github.com/JakubSzuber/Golden-DevOps/blob/main/.github/workflows/package-lock.json), or some file within [src](https://github.com/JakubSzuber/Golden-DevOps/blob/main/src) or [public](https://github.com/JakubSzuber/Golden-DevOps/blob/main/.github/workflows/public) directory except README.md files).
+Moreover at least one of the commits has to contain the file that is related with the main React-Nginx container [Dockerfile](https://github.com/JakubSzuber/Golden-DevOps/blob/main/.github/workflows/Dockerfile), [package.json](https://github.com/JakubSzuber/Golden-DevOps/blob/main/.github/workflows/package.json), [package-lock.json](https://github.com/JakubSzuber/Golden-DevOps/blob/main/.github/workflows/package-lock.json), or some file within [src](https://github.com/JakubSzuber/Golden-DevOps/blob/main/src) or [public](https://github.com/JakubSzuber/Golden-DevOps/blob/main/.github/workflows/public) directory except README.md files).

 First are executed 4 jobs in parallel:
 - <b>Link Repo</b> - lint files that was changed.
 You can comment/uncomment right lines to turn on/off options for linting the entire repo instead of only changed files, linting only specific file(s), or excluding from linting specific file(s).
 - <b>Scan Code With Snyk</b> - perform Static Application Security Testing (SAST) testing on the entire repo to print all levels of found vulnerabilities and fail the job if any critical level vulnerability was found.
-- <b>Build Test Image (Candidate)</b> - build a Docker image with the last stage that includes only unprivileged Nginx image.
-This container is potential "candidate" for the new container responsible for the main React-Nginx website.
+- <b>Build Test Image (Candidate)</b> - build a Docker image with the last stage that includes only unprivileged Nginx image, and push it to the GitHub Registry (which is treated as the playground registry where are stored both testing and official images).
+This container is a potential "candidate" for the new container responsible for the main React-Nginx website.
 The "candidate" image contains minimal software required to serve static React website through Nginx which makes it lightweight and secure.
 - <b>Build Unit Test Image</b> - build Docker image with the stage for unit tesing.
 This is the only purpose of this container as it contains more dependencies within it (compared to the container build with the last step) required only for performing unit testing.

 If the "Build Test Image (Candidate)" job is successful then 3 jobs are executed in parallel: